ljvmiranda921/ljvmiranda921.github.io/research/index.md

 permalink: /research/
 ---

-I'm interested in **data-centric techniques aimed at improving how we construct datasets and benchmarks** for training and evaluating language models (LMs).
+I'm interested in **how we can use data-centric techniques to improve the construction of datasets and benchmarks** for training and evaluating large language models.
-This focus is crucial as we face diminishing returns from model scaling and growing concerns about model reliability and fairness.
+Focusing on data instead of models is crucial, as we face diminishing returns from model scaling and growing concerns about model reliability and fairness.

-More specifically, I’m interested in how data-centric techniques can benefit (i) <u>post-training of large language models</u> (LLMs), and (ii) expanding model capabilities for <u>multilingual and low-resource use-cases</u>.
+More specifically, I’m interested in how data-centric techniques can benefit (i) <u>post-training of large language models</u>, and (ii) expansion of model capabilities for <u>multilingual and low-resource use-cases</u>.

 - **LLM post-training**: